MurmurationsNetwork/MurmurationsAggregatorWP/README.md

 The initial use case for Murmurations is to facilitate decentralized mapping of purpose-driven and solidarity economy organizations and projects.

 Further historical background is in the 2019 [Murmurations Whitepaper](https://murmurations.network/wp-content/uploads/2019/09/murmurations-white-paper-v0.1.0.pdf).

-This plugin is designed to collect data from the Murmurations network, store it locally (while allowing manual approval/rejection of collected nodes), and display it in a variety of ways, including via a built in Leaflet map interface, a built-in directory interface, or through WP REST API endpoints that provide data to local client-side interfaces or other services.

 ## Installation ##